javaplus/StreamingWorkshop/README.md

 I'd encourage you to look back through the few classes you created and appreciate the concise nature of the code and the separation of the code and the configuration.
 With only a few lines of code, some annotations, your application.properties handling the configuration, and your SpringBoot Mojo, you have a functioning Rest Endpoint that can produce and consume messages via Kafka...
 Ain't that cool!

-Hope you've enjoyed this tutorial...
-All the source code is in this Git Repo as well and there are even branches that have completed code at different points.
-The ESS branch contains the final completed project.
+Hope you've enjoyed this tutorial!

 GLHF!